Hey Kids (Start Here)

 Telford nodded.
 “I’ll try to give you a solid four or five hours.”

-Volker nodded tiredly and got his feet, making his way toward the door.
+Volker nodded tiredly and got to his feet.
+He headed for the door.

-“Remember,” Telford murmured, “you’re being monitored in there.”
+“Remember,” Telford said, “you’re being monitored in there.”

 “As if I could forget.”